-An illustration of the message scheduling and drop problem is shown in Fig. 1; it is worth noticing that the abscissa represents the passage of time, while the ordinate indicates the buffer spaces of different nodes.
-At different times, messages M_i and M_j are generated in nodes a and b, respectively.
+An illustration of the message scheduling and drop problem is shown in Fig.1.
+It is worth noticing that the abscissa represents the passage of time (t), while the ordinate indicates the buffer spaces of different nodes.
+At different time points, messages M_i and M_j are generated in nodes a and b, respectively.
 After a period of time, node a sprays half of its copies of M_i to node b.
-Soon afterwards, node b also sprays half of its copies of M_j to node a.
-Therefore, there coexist two kinds of messages $(M_i \text{ and } M_j)$ in the buffers of both nodes a and b.
+Soon afterwards, node b also sprays half of its copies of M_i to node a.
+Therefore, there coexist two kinds of messages $(M_i \text{ and } M_i)$ in the buffers of both node a and node b.
 However, they have different message copy numbers (C_i) and remaining time to live TTLs (R_i) .
-These elements will make a significant effect on priorities of messages.
+These elements will make a significant effect on the priorities of messages.
 When a connection is established or buffer space overflows, we need to decide which message to send or drop according to the priorities.

-Fig. 1.
-An illustration of the message scheduling and drop problem (M: message id, C: message copies number, R: message remaining TTL).
+Fig.1.
+Illustration of the message scheduling and drop problem.
+M: message ID; C: number of message copies; R: message remaining TTL.

-In general, the message with a larger number of copies and a longer remaining TTLshould be assigned a higher priority, since it requires more transmission opportunities.
+In general, the message with a larger number of copies and a longer remaining TTL should be assigned a higher priority, since it requires more transmission opportunities.
 However, because of the lack of spray opportunities, there may be some messages with a large number of copies, while their TTLs are small, and vice versa.
-So it is also reasonable to assign a higher priority to the message whose remaining TTL or number of copies is up soon.
+Thus it is also reasonable to assign a higher priority to the message whose remaining TTL or the number of copies is increasing soon.
 The above analysis illustrates that the priority is not a simple linear combination, but a complex function of the number of message copies and remaining TTL.
-Therefore, it is necessary to find an appropriate mapping (i.e., $Priority_i = f(C_i, R_i)$), which could change the number of copies and remaining TTL into priority.
+Therefore, it is necessary to find an appropriate mapping (i.e., $Priority_i = f(C_i, R_i)$), which could change the number of copies and remaining TTL into the priority.

-In order to manage buffer space [9] effectively, we need to decide not only which message to send in advance, but also which message to drop.
+In order to manage buffer space^[9] effectively, we need to decide not only which message to send in advance, but also which message to drop.
 Therefore, we must make a trade-off among messages with different numbers of copies (C_i) and remaining TTLs (R_i) , and then decide on a suitable priority.
-However, it is really challenging to perfectly map number of copies and remaining TTL to priority.
-The previous methods [10], [11] almost depend on the heuristic algorithms, which usually schedule the messages utilizing a normalization strategy to simply compare the magnitudes among the messages' numbers of copies or remaining TTLs.
+However, it is really challenging to perfectly map the number of copies and the remaining TTL to the priority.
+The previous methods^[10-11] almost depend on the heuristic algorithms, which usually schedule the messages utilizing a normalization strategy to simply compare the magnitudes among the messages' numbers of copies or remaining TTLs.
 However, it is impossible to prove that the heuristic algorithm is optimal in terms of any optimization goal.
-In other words, the previously proposed scheduling and drop strategies commonly depend on the intuitive sense; there is a lack of a strict proof to guarantee the efficiency.
-For instance, if we attempt to maximize the delivery ratio, we need to decide which is more important in influencing the performance between number of copies and remaining TTL.
+In other words, the previously proposed scheduling and drop strategies commonly depend on the intuitive sense.
+There is a lack of a strict proof to guarantee the efficiency.
+For instance, if we attempt to maximize the delivery ratio, we need to decide which of the number of copies and remaining TTL is more important in influencing the performance.